 To do this you need to come back home to your body.
 On the journey back home you get to learn about all parts of you that prevent you from being in your body.
 The parts of you that have developed to keep you safe from feeling pain.
 This journey is about compassion.
 It’s about understanding how these parts served you.
 It’s about including them, but no longer letting them in the driver’s seat.
 It’s about self-trust, self-worth, self-sabotage, true self-love, internal self-soothing and so on.

 You see the theme?
 Self.
 It starts within the self.
-Who you think you currently are is layered under inherited beliefs, masks, borrowed identities, fear and wounding.
+Who you think you currently are is layered with inherited beliefs, masks, borrowed identities, fear and wounding.
 Through all of that, you find your true self.
 I like to call this the Illuminated Woman Journey.
 The journey through the darkness and within the shadows leads to the light.
 Once illuminated, it doesn’t mean you’ll never meet darkness again, as that’s a part of the duality of life.
 What it does mean though, is you’ll always have access to that light at your core to guide you, even through the darkest of shadows.
 To learn more about the Illuminated Woman Journey check out the Work With Me page.

 “Numbing vulnerability is especially debilitating because it doesn’t just deaden the pain of our difficult experiences; numbing vulnerability also dulls our experiences of love, joy, belonging, creativity, and empathy.
 We can’t selectively numb emotion.
 Numb the dark and you numb the light.”Brene Brown